Petrol, diesel gets costlier as govt hikes excise duty; check latest price in your city

 "Crude prices have softened from their highs.
 This gives me a room to review excise duty and cess on petrol," Finance Minister Nirmala Sitharaman said explaining the rationale behind increasing the excise and cess on petrol and diesel.

 The retail prices of petrol and diesel are cheapest in Delhi among all metros and most state capitals due to lower taxes.
+Tax collection on petrol and diesel is one of the biggest source of revenue for the government and it accounts for more than a third of the retail fuel prices.